tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 where `v3` corresponds to our original big expression.
 Congratulations, you've successfully implemented a time-traveling compiler pass!

+Unfortunately, it's very specific: our match conditions are hard-coded into the loop structure and the loop structure (how many levels of nesting) is hard-coded into the function.
+This is the sort of thing that our programming giants invented SQL to solve[^egg-relational].

+[^egg-relational]: This is a bit of a head-nod to the good folks working on egg
+    and egglog, a team comprised of compilers people and database people.
+They have realized that the e-graph and the relational database are very similar and are building tools that do a neat domain crossover.
+Read [the paper](https://dl.acm.org/doi/10.1145/3591239) (open access) if you are
+    interested in learning more!

+We don't have time or brainpower to implement a full query language, so in this post will implement a small pattern-matching DSL that kind of vaguely maybe-if-you-squint looks like something relational.

+TODO: a matching DSL

 ## Extracting

 ## Further reading